Get

 Can My Dog Eat Caramel Flan?

 Caramel flans aren’t recommended for dogs.
-While small amounts of this dessert may not cause problems for dogs, these desserts are often high in sugar and dairy.
+While small portions may not cause problems, they’re high in sugar and dairy.
 If fed alongside an unhealthy diet, caramel flan can also contribute to weight gain and diabetes.

-Moreover, caramel flan often contains additional ingredients like spices, which can pose further risks.
-As mentioned earlier, dairy products can be difficult for dogs to digest, and certain spices may be irritating or harmful to them.
+Moreover, caramel flan contains additional ingredients like spices, which can pose further risks.
+As mentioned earlier, dairy products can be difficult for dogs to digest, and some spices may be irritating or harmful to them.

-You shouldn’t be concerned if your dog snuck some caramel flan off the counter, however, we wouldn’t recommend giving your dog caramel flan regularly.
+You shouldn’t be concerned if your dog licks a piece of caramel flan off the counter; however, we wouldn’t recommend giving your dog caramel flan regularly.

 Is Leche Flan OK for Dogs?